Family / Blended Family Counselling

 - A child having problems (e.g., behavioural, school, drugs, bullies, disordered eating)

-- Supporting the family through a member's struggle with addiction
+- Supporting the family through a family member's struggles

 - Coping with a family member's medical / mental health issues